phrisk/HN-API/README.md

  - `items` -- Array of each individual post details
  - `nextID` -- fnid for next page of links

+## Development

+The application is built using Node.
+Data is scraped live from HN, parsed and returned as a JSON object:

 ## Tools